-(2) Policy for Decisions on Overseas Trade and Investment
+- (2) Policy for Decisions on Overseas Trade and Investment - a) Major Considerations in Decisions on Overseas Trade and Investment

 The respondent companies place highest priority on suitability to the company's strategy in decisions on overseas trade and investment.
 The tendency is stronger in companies with a large workforce, i.e., large-scale companies.
 Sixty-four percent of companies with 5,001 or more employees chose this item as the most important consideration.